 - Write regularly.
 Whether you write daily or every other day, commit to a regular time to journal, then honor that commitment.

 Emmons, R. A., & McCullough, M. E. (2003).
 Counting blessings versus burdens: An experimental investigation of gratitude and subjective well-being in daily life.
 Journal of Personality and Social Psychology, 84(2), 377-389.

-Participants who kept a gratitude journal weekly for 10 weeks or daily for two weeks experienced more gratitude, positive moods, optimism about the future, as well as better sleep, compared to those who journaled about hassles or their daily life.
+People who wrote in a Gratitude Journal weekly for 10 weeks or daily for two weeks experienced more gratitude, positive moods, and optimism about the future, as well as better sleep, compared to those who journaled about hassles or their daily life.

 While it’s important to analyze and learn from bad events, sometimes we can think too much about what goes wrong and not enough about what goes right in our lives.
 A gratitude journal forces ourselves to pay attention to the good things in life we might otherwise take for granted.
 In that way, we start to become more attuned to the everyday sources of pleasure around us—and the emotional tone of our life can shift in profound ways.
 What’s more, actually writing about these events is key: Research suggests translating thoughts into concrete language makes us more aware of them, deepening their emotional impact.

 Sonja Lyubomirsky, Ph.D., University of California, Riverside